Tile Map

 Editor

 Editor-based approach requires a bit of preparation, yet it is still simple.
-At first, create a scene, then you need a tile set, something like this:
+First you need a tile set, something like this:

 It is a 11x11 sprite sheet for a top-down game.
 Now you need to create a tile set resource from this tile set.
 Navigate